AscendingPassage.com HOME PAGE.

 extensive quarries of sandstone, from whence the materials were

-probably taken for the erection of the sandstone temples at Philæ
+probably taken for the erection of the temples at Philae

 and Parembole, where the rocks are entirely of granite.
 In walking

-through the quarries, I came to a spot where a niche is cut in the
+through the quarries, I came to a spot where a niche was cut in the

 sculptured above it.
 This niche seems to have been used by the